Encoding classical information into quantum resources: Introduction

-In this paper, we derive single-shot lower- and upper-bounds for the number of classical messages that can be encoded in quantum resources and then decoded up to average probability of error $\epsilon$.
-We then show how, in the limit of large number of information carriers, the two bounds coincide, yielding the optimal encoding rate up to the second order asymptotic expansion.
-These rates are given by the relative entropy and relative entropy variance between the state of the information carrier $\rho$ and the same state with erased resource content $\D(\rho)$.
+In this paper, we first derive a single-shot upper bound for the number of classical messages that can be encoded in quantum resources and then decoded up to average probability of error $\epsilon$.
+We then also derive a single-shot lower bound for the particular case of a resource destroying map $\D$ given by the $G$-twirling channel.
+Next, we show how, in the limit of a large number of information carriers, the two bounds coincide, yielding the optimal encoding rate up to the second order asymptotic expansion.
+These rates are given by the relative entropy and relative entropy variance between the state of the information carrier $\rho$ and the same state with erased resource content $\G(\rho)$.
 We thus provide an operational meaning to a number of resource monotones used in various resource theories.
-In what follows, we first formally state our results in Sec.~\ref{sec:result}.
+In what follows, we first formally state and prove our results in Sec.~\ref{sec:result}.
 Then, in Sec.~\ref{sec:discussion}, we discuss their relevance and applications in a variety of quantum communication scenarios.
-Next, we provide proofs of the main results in Sec.~\ref{sec:derivation}, which is finally followed by an outlook for future research in Sec.~\ref{sec:outlook}.
+Finally, we present an outlook for future research in Sec.~\ref{sec:outlook}.